Online glossaries & resources for German technical translation

 work with very similar texts - often in a fairly

-narrow niche.
-This makes translation programs
+narrow niche, making translation programs

 or CAT tools invaluable.
 They help reduce